Amazing what a difference a new coat of paint makes….

 One of the Information panels has been removed by mindless vandals.
 Why anyone would want to do this is a mystery as it is of no use to anyone other than the users of the common.
 We will replace the board but this will be a significant expense that will take funds away from other work that could be done on the common.

 The continuing restrictions due to Covid-19 will once again prevent us from holding our AGM in the normal way.
 In accordance with the latest advice from the Charity Commission, we have therefore decided to cancel the 2021 AGM.
 We considered the option of a remote meeting, but on balance decided that this would not be a practical alternative.

 We must however continue to follow the rules of the society which include the election of committee members and officers for the coming year and an annual report of our accounts.
 The AGM is also a time when we ask for new volunteers to join our committee.

-A report of our accounts will be prepared in the usual way by our treasurer, Phil Stagg.
+A report of our accounts has been prepared in the usual way by our treasurer, Phil Stagg.

 Thank you for your continuing support.

 On Saturday May 1st as part of the ‘Captain Tom 100’ event and to raise funds for Cure Parkinson’s and the Captain Tom Foundation Sally Harvey will be running and walking 100 laps of the Common, that’s 36 miles.

 If you would like to support Sally with a donation you can do at https://uk.virginmoneygiving.com/SallyHarvey21 and if you would like to join her please do so.
 Your company will be much appreciated.